epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 # Creating a StreamDevice IOC

 In this tutorial,
-you’re going to learn how to create an EPICS IOC with EPNix that communicates with a power supply, using the [StreamDevice] support module.
+we're going to create an EPICS IOC with EPNix that communicates with a power supply, using the [StreamDevice] support module.